Managing your cancer care if you test positive to COVID-19

 - This is known as pre-exposure prevention of COVID-19.

-What can you do to help protect yourself against COVID-19?
+What can you do to help protect yourself and others against COVID-19?

 Other protective measures